-For example, a serum glucose level of 400 mg/dl with a measured serum sodium of 120 mmol/l corresponds to a true sodium value of 127 mmol/l [16].
+For example, a serum glucose level of 400 mg/dl with a measured serum sodium of 120 mmol/l corresponds to a true sodium value of 127 mmol/l (16).

-Likewise, pseudohyponatremia may occur in patients with paraproteinemia, e.g. multiplemyeloma patients [17].
-Another pitfall with serum sodium is the mode of its determination: the regular way involves ion-selective electrodes, no flame-photometric determination.
-The latter method may yield occasionally "diluted" Na+ levels.
+Likewise, pseudohyponatremia may occur in patients with paraproteinemia, e.g. multiple-myeloma patients (17).

+Another pitfall with serum sodium is the mode of its determination: the usual method involves ion-selective electrodes, not flame-photometric determination and may yield occasionally "diluted" Na+ levels (elevated triglyceride levels, paraproteinemia).
 Measured, not calculated serum osmolality may help discriminate true from pseudohyponatremia: true hyponatremia associates with a decreased serum osmolality.

-True-hyponatremic patients are regularly identified at hospital admission, e.g. in the emergency room.
+True-hyponatremic patients are regularly identified at hospital admission, e.g., in the emergency room.
 However, a large number of hospitalized patients have or develop either mild (Na 131 - 136 mmol/l), moderate (Na 126 - 130 mmol/l) or severe (Na <125 mmol/l) hyponatremia after admission during the hospital stay.
-Although all hyponatremic patients will present with a chronic hyponatremia, however, some patients present with a proven acute hyponatremia.
+Although many hyponatremic patients will present with chronic hyponatremia, however, some patients present with a proven acute hyponatremia.
 Since acute hyponatremia means an incomplete adjustment of the difference in osmolality between plasma (extracellular space) and intracellular cell space of tissues and organs such as the brain, a 48-hours threshold to discern acute from chronic hyponatremia appears reasonable.
 However, in everyday practice, this discrimination might not be feasible due to a lack of documentation of serum sodium levels in newly hospitalized patients.